-A useful life period of approximately 10 years is expected for the Series ML.
-Based on general filed data a product life of approximately 20 years is expected for the Series ML if the lower level components are renewed before the end of their useful life and the device is maintained per manufacturer's instructions.
+A useful life period of approximately 10 years is expected for the CSY Actuator.
+Based on general filed data the product life could be more if the lower level components are renewed before the end of their useful life and the device is maintained per manufacturer's instructions.